rizac/sdaas/sdaas/core/models/README.md

 ### Add score file

-When you add a new model, it is good practice to also create a score CSV file in the same directory of the model, replacing its extension (usually 'sklmodel') with '.scores.csv'.
-The score file should contain scores sampled at some features in order to compare any new model with the one just created, and preserve consistency (in principle, one could also use the score file as model file, using e.g. linear interpolation or grid search, but it is unfeasible with a lot of features).
+When you add a new model, it is good practice to also create a CSV file with scores sampled at specific features point, in order to test that any new model is consistent with previous ones (in principle, one could also use the score file as model file, using e.g. linear interpolation or grid search, but it is unfeasible with a lot of features).

-To create a score CSVfile (as of 2021, with a single feature `psd@5sec`), execute the snippet below after changing `MODEL_PATH`:
+To create a scores CSV file (as of 2021, with a single feature `psd@5sec` is used, and scores are sampled at regular intervals in [-250, 0] seconds), execute the snippet below after changing `MODEL_PATH`:

 ```python
 MODEL_PATH = 'path/to/mymodel.sklmodel'